anushamahajan5/PersonalTracker/README.md

 *   **Authentication**:
     *   **JWT (JSON Web Tokens)**: Used for stateless authentication, providing a secure and scalable method for verifying user identity across requests.
 Tokens are managed via secure, HTTP-only cookies with a bearer token fallback.
     *   **bcrypt**: A strong, adaptive password hashing function used to securely store user passwords, protecting against brute-force attacks.
-*   **AI Integration**: Integrates with `emergentintegrations` to access advanced Large Language Models (LLMs) like Claude Sonnet 4.5.
-This powers features like the AI Food Parser, allowing natural language input for macro-nutrient estimation.
+*   **AI Integration**: Integrates with the Google Gemini API to access advanced Large Language Models (LLMs).
+This power features like the AI Food Parser, allows natural language input for macronutrient estimation.
 *   **CORS Configuration**: Carefully configured to allow requests only from the specified frontend URL, enhancing security by preventing unauthorized cross-origin access.

 ## System Design